 In the spring of 1943 convalescents were sent to a Lazarett at Kloster Haina.
 In May 1944, when a strength of 540 overcrowded Lazarett IX-C(a), post-operative cases were transferred to Lazarett IX-C(b) at Meiningen, Germany.

+Liberation

+POWs were liberated at the beginning of April 1945 by American troops.

 My dad said there were some nuns who tended to the wounded.

 He also said that the patients ate bread made out of sawdust.

-Liberation

-POWs were liberated at the beginning of April 1945 by American troops.

 Dad said Gen. George S. Patton’s 3rd Army liberated the hospital.
 By that time, the retreating Germans were using horse-drawn carts to make their getaway.

-Once liberated, dad was placed in the back of a 2 ½ ton Army truck along with some other wounded airmen.
-I think dad said he was in a body cast at the time.
+Once liberated, Dad was placed in the back of a 2 ½-ton Army truck along with some other wounded airmen.
+I think Dad said he was in a body cast at the time.

 Dad said there was an overly long victory celebration following the liberation in some town hall, but he decided to stay on the hard bench seat of the prime mover rather than go inside.
-When someone came around with a bottle of some kind of liquor, he took several big gulps to ward off the pain and evening chill.
+When someone came around with a bottle of some kind of liquor, he took several big gulps to ward off the pain and the evening chill.